Bachelor host Chris Harrison will step aside 'for a period of time' following racism controversy

 What did Chris Harrison say (or not say)?

 "We all need to have a little grace, a little understanding, a little compassion," the 49-year-old Harrison said during the interview with Lindsay.
 "Because I have seen some stuff online -- this judge, jury, executioner thing where people are just tearing this girl's life apart and diving into, like, her parents, her parents' voting record.
-It's unbelievably alarming to watch this.
-I haven't heard Rachael speak on this yet.
-Until I actually hear this woman have a chance to speak, who am I to say any of this?
-I saw a picture of her at a sorority party five years ago and that's it."
+It's unbelievably alarming to watch this."

 Harrison, host of The Bachelor since 2002, said that while he's not defending the gathering, people would not have examined an Old South party "under the same lens" in 2018 as they would in 2021, given the heightened consciousness of racial inequality amid the Black Lives Matter movement.
 Lindsay, an outspoken advocate for diversity in the franchise, disagreed.
 You can watch the interview below.